wehlutyk/thesis/content/3-gistr-4-results.md

 - branch evolution at fixed content length is stronger for longer utterances, i.e. it's more necessary to simplify}

 We finally descend to the lower level of lexical word features to characterise the words involved in insertions, deletions and replacements.
-In doing so we also aim to validate the results of the previous chapter.
-We thus extend the feature analysis of the previous chapter to our current situation.
+We thus extend the feature analysis of the previous chapter to our current situation, and verify the consistency of the new results with previous word susceptibility and feature variation measures.
-We begin with word susceptibilities, then continue with feature variation upon replacement, and finally show how the accumulation of transformations along the branches leads the lexical makeup of utterances to gradually evolve.
+Finally we extend the analysis to a point we could not reach in the previous data set, by looking at the accumulation of transformations along the branches and the evolution they cause in the lexical makeup of utterances.

 #### Word features

-For the sake of conciseness, we restrict features to the four lexical features that showed relevant effects in the previous chapter: word frequency, age of acquisition, Free Association clustering and number of letters, thus leaving aside number of synonyms and orthographic neighbourhood density.
+For the sake of conciseness, we restrict features to the four lexical variables that showed relevant effects in the previous chapter: word frequency, age of acquisition, Free Association clustering and number of letters, thus leaving aside number of synonyms and orthographic neighbourhood density.
-Age of acquisition and clustering are identical to the previous chapter;
+Age of acquisition, clustering and (obviously) number of letters are identical to the previous chapter.
-word frequency was previously computed from the data set itself, and in the present case the overall data set is much smaller.
+Word frequency was previously computed from the complete set of online quotations;
-Instead, we relied on external word frequency ratings based on subtitles [@heuven_subtlex-uk:_2014], a source which has repeatedly beaten previous predictors of standard lexical decision times [see @heuven_subtlex-uk:_2014 for more details].
+however, since the present data set is much smaller we relied instead on external word frequency ratings based on subtitles [@heuven_subtlex-uk:_2014], a source which has repeatedly beaten previous predictors of standard lexical decision times [see @heuven_subtlex-uk:_2014 for more details].
 These frequencies are provided on what the authors introduce as the Zipf scale, computed as $\log_{10}(\text{Frequency per billion words})$.
 The frequency values thus use a different source than those of the previous chapter, but their final computation only differs by an affine transformation.

 The situation is otherwise parallel to previously, and its procedure can be directly applied.
-We measure the susceptibility of words to being the target of an operation (either by deletion or replacement) and to being the new word of an operation (either as replacing word or inserted word) in a similar manner to substitution susceptibility.
+We measure the susceptibility of words to being the target of an operation (either by deletion or replacement) in a similar manner to substitution susceptibility.
+We additionally measure the susceptibility to being the new word of an operation (either as replacing word or inserted word).
 For a given grouping of words $g$ (e.g. grammatical category or feature value), we compute its susceptibility $\sigma_g^-$ to being a target and its susceptibility $\sigma_g^+$ to newly appearing as the ratio of the number of times it is a target ($s_g^-$) or a new word ($s_g^+$) to the number of times it would be if the process were a random sampling from the available utterances ($s_g^0$):

 $$\sigma_g^- = \frac{s_g^-}{s_g^0} \quad \text{and} \quad \sigma_g^+ = \frac{s_g^+}{s_g^0}$$

+![POS susceptibility to targeting (deletion and replacement on the parent side) and to appearance (insertions and replacement on the child side).
+The top panel shows the proportions of POS categories observed in utterances overall ($s_{POS}^0$), in targeted words ($s_{POS}^-$) and in appearing words ($s_{POS}^+$).
+The bottom panel shows susceptibilities, that is the ratio of $s_{POS}^-$ and $s_{POS}^+$ to $s_{POS}^0$.
+95% asymptotic confidence intervals are shown in grey (Goodman-based multinomial proportions, considering each transformation as an independent measure).
+POS tags are from the Universal Dependencies tag set.
+](images/gistr-computed/exp_3/pos-suscept-rplinsdel.png){#fig:gistr-suscept-pos width=75%}

 In order to render the results more comparable to the previous chapter, in this section we also filter out stopwords in all the utterances.
 @Fig:gistr-suscept-pos shows POS susceptibilities for being the target or the new word of an operation.